 Welcome to the homepage for the Los Alamos National Laboratory (LANL) Natural Resource Damage Assessment and Restoration (NRDAR).
 This website is a portal for the public to learn more about the NRDAR process at LANL, the Natural Resource Trustee Council, and public involvement opportunities.

 The LANL Natural Resource Trustees have started to implement the LANL Damage Assessment Plan.
 The Final LANL Damage Assessment Plan was released on April 30, 2014 and is available for download here.
 The LANL Trustee Council’s responses to public comments on the Draft Damage Assessment Plan can be found in Appendix F of the Final Plan.
+Additional details on the implementation of the LANL Damage Assessment Plan and the progress the LANL Natural Resource Trustees have made to-date are provided on the Assessment Updates page.

 What is NRDAR?